jkvalk/bitster/README.md

 # Bitster

 Bitster is an educational/experimental/fun RSA public/asym key cryptography implementation in Ruby.
-To become a really cool toy, a custom AES engine and some multithreading should be added.
+To become a really cool toy, a custom AES engine and some multi-threading should be added.

 ## Usage
 ```ruby